Charlotte Casiraghi: Education

-From the ages of two to six, Casiraghi attended Les Dames de Saint Maur, which is part of the Catholic schools of François d'Assise Nicolas Barré in Monaco.
-At the age of six, she moved on to the École de la République (state school system) in Saint-Rémy-de-Provence.
-From 2000 to 2004 she attended the Lycée François-Couperin, Fontainebleau.
+After her father's death and the family's move to Saint-Rémy-de-Provence, she entered the French public school system.
+Later, as her family moved north to Le Mée-sur-Seine, she attended the Lycée François-Couperin, in nearby Fontainebleau, where her philosophy teacher was Robert Maggiori, who was to play a major role in her life.

 She obtained her baccalaureate exam in July 2004 with summa cum laude.
 She then enrolled in the hypokhâgne and khâgne course at the Lycée Fénelon, in St-Germain-des-Près, Paris, in the hope of entering the École normale supérieure (Paris).
-She took the written entrance exam for ENS in June 2006, but failed to make the list of candidates eligible to proceed to the oral exam.
+She took the written entrance exam for ENS in June 2006, but did not proceed to the oral exam.

-In 2007, Casiraghi earned a Licence de Philosophie (B.A.) from the University of Paris IV: Paris-Sorbonne; She completed two internships, firstly with the publishing house of Robert Laffont in Paris, and then later from October 2007 with the Sunday magazine supplement of The Independent newspaper of London.
+In 2007, Casiraghi earned a Licence de Philosophie (B.A.) from the University of Paris IV: Paris-Sorbonne.
+She completed two internships, firstly with the publishing house of Éditions Robert Laffont in Paris, and then later from October 2007 with the Sunday magazine supplement of The Independent newspaper of London.
 In 2018, she told Clara Le Fort of Billionaire magazine: "I continued studying philosophy while at the Sciences Po Doctoral School."
-Casiraghi furthered her studies at the Catholic University of Paris.
+According to her official website, as well as an interview she sat for in 2023, Casiraghi furthered her studies for a Master's Degree at the Catholic University of Paris.
+She earned her master's degree in the class of 2024.